 - Stop buying more plastic water bottles but do not throw the ones you have: use them in innovative ways to decorate your surroundings or as pots for plants.
 Throwing them away will only aggravate the situation, causing them to end into the landfills or marine environments where they will lie for hundreds of years.
 If you want to dispose any way, ensure you choose the non-bio degradable waste disposal method your local municipality office suggests.

-- Use lunch boxes made of stainless steel rather than using plastic tiffin boxes.
+- Use tiffin boxes made of stainless steel rather than using plastic tiffin boxes.
 Minimize the use of plastic packages and other packaged products.

 With Indians consuming about 5.6 million tonnes of plastic in a year, disposing off plastic waste is an inevitable issue.
 It is important to understand how plastics can be recycled and reused effectively.
 A small step towards saving the environment from clogging plastics would be to minimize the use of plastics and to dispose off the used plastic in a responsible way!